hbctraining/bioinformatics_online/guidelines/for_learners.md

 * **Always have the workshop materials open**, and if you fall behind, you can catch up by following the materials.
 If unable to catch up on your own, you can direct message the Troubleshooter.

 * **If Zoom gets disconnected**, just use the same meeting link used to connect initially to re-connect.
 Use the workshop materials to catch up, and, if unable to catch up on your own, direct message the Troubleshooter.

+* **Do not share your screen**, unless an instructor asks you to share for troubleshooting purposes.

 #### Questions